-They BBQ 150 chickens on the first day of "Round the Square.
+They barbequed 150 chickens on the first day of "Round the Square."
 Every last chicken was sold which helped defray the cost of the event.
 Some of those helping are (from left) Donna Rakestraw, Jim Walton, David Scoggins, Steve Marquess and Tim Summer.
-Photo from The Benton County Democrat 5/4/77(now the NWA Democrat Gazette)
+Photo from The Benton County Democrat May 4, 1977 (now the NWA Democrat Gazette)

-off The vendor spaces for "Round the Square" were always free on a first come bases.
+The vendor spaces for "Round the Square" were always free on a first come basis.
 You didn't have to sign up or see anyone, just show up.
-The event would run from 8am to 4pm.
-You could set up early if you wanted and leave when you wanted.
-At the time it was the only know event like it in the state of Arkansas.
+The event would run from 8 a.m. to 4 p.m. but vendors could set up early if they wanted and leave when they wanted.
+At the time, it was the only known event like it in the state of Arkansas.